 Can Creatine Boost Performance at Work?

 More and more research is coming down the pipeline uncovering creatine’s ability to boost brain function, focus and mental productivity.
-However, you can eat all the meat in the world, but your creatine stores cannot reach these supra-physiological levels without added supplementation.
+However, you can eat all the meat in the world, but your natural levels cannot reach these supra-physiological levels without added supplementation.

 Tempted to start benefiting from higher creatine and ATP levels in your body?
 Let’s take a look at whether this stuff is really safe.